jameshfisher/jameshfisher.com/_posts/2017-04-27-custom-cifilter.md

 ---
-title: "Custom CIFilter in Swift"
+title: "How to make a custom CIFilter in Swift"
 justification: "Future Vidrio requires image filters"
 ---